khabizat/firebase-course/README.md

 ?
 Would you like to download the emulators now?
 Yes
 ```

 Now that we've initialized the local Firebase directory, we can start using the project.
-Run Firebase Emulators with npm run emulators.
+Run Firebase Emulators with `npm run emulators`.
-In another terminal, launch the app with npm start.
-The app will run on localhost:3000.
+In another terminal, launch the app with `npm start`.
+The app will run on `localhost:3000`.
 If the setup process was successful, you will see `Hello from Firestore Emulator` in the app.

 Congratulations!
 The setup process is now complete.